isomerpages/moe-stgabrielssec/school-announcement/school-announcement/_posts/2025-12-14-post-2025 N Level Release of Results on 18th December 2025.md

 </li>
 </ul>
 <p>Parents and Guardian, you are welcome to join us in the school hall.</p>
-<p>Should you be driving, do note that if our school car parking lots are
+<p>Should you be driving, if our school car parking lots are filled up, please
-filled up, please park at the nearby HDB carpark.</p>
+park at the nearby HDB carpark.</p>
 <p>If your child/ward is unable to collect his results on 18<sup>th</sup> December
 2025, parent or legal guardian may collect the results on behalf of your child/ward.</p>